djordjevic-milan/sample-task/README.md

 Access frontend with "react-app.local/static".
 We can access backend API for user list on "react-app.local/user"

+In order for application to work, first click "DB Init" and then "Table Init".
+After that you can submit string which will be saved in mysql DB.

 ## Basic network policies

 Basic network policies can be found in `basic-network-policies` directory.
 They are deployed with help of k8s manifests.
 For kubernetes deployment check `k8s` directory and for helm deployment check `helm` directory.